Different Types of Blisters on the Feet

 A common reason why blisters form on the feet may be a result of consistent friction between the toes or on the back of the heel.
 A blister is typically a small area that resembles a bubble and is filled with fluid.
 This is the body’s natural defense mechanism to ensure the skin under the blister is protected.
 Research has shown there are different types of blisters that may form, including pinch blisters, which may be a result of a toe that is curled under the toe next to it, causing a blister to form in between the two toes.
 Additionally, interdigital blisters may be caused by an allergic reaction to an insect bite, and may lead to an infection.
 Patients who have eczema or athlete’s foot may be familiar with the types of blisters these uncomfortable conditions may cause.
 If shoes that are worn do not fit correctly, blisters may form on the pinky toe or if excess rubbing exists on the back of the foot, it may cause unsightly blisters on the back of the heel.
 If you would like to learn about how to prevent blisters on the feet or need information about proper treatment techniques, it’s suggested to speak with a podiatrist.

 Blisters are prone to making everyday activities extremely uncomfortable.
-If your feet are hurting, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+If your feet are hurting, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 Foot blisters develop as a result of constantly wearing tight or ill-fitting footwear.
 This happens due to the constant rubbing from the shoe, which can often lead to pain.

 A foot blister is a small fluid-filled pocket that forms on the upper-most layer of the skin.
 Blisters are filled with clear fluid and can lead to blood drainage or pus if the area becomes infected.